"As a radio host and as a singer, Suzanne Nance's vibrancy and commitment attract audiences." - Portland Press Herald

 An active and sought after soprano, Nance brings her artistry and musical excellence to the operatic, concert and recital stages around the world.
 Hailed for her “crystalline voice” (Bangor Daily News) with “volcanic power” (Downeast Magazine) and exceptional dramatic abilities and comedic timing, Nance has performed a diverse range of music to sold out audiences across the United States and abroad.
 She holds a Bachelor of Music degree from Syracuse University and a Masters from DePaul University.
 Upcoming appearances include recitals of 20th Century French and American songs, an international tour of Poulenc’s one-woman opera La voix humaine (libretto Jean Cocteau) and Schoenberg's Pierrot Lunaire.

-Ms. Nance is currently the Vice President of Programming and the afternoon on-air host for All Classical Portland, she is also the Managing Producer of The Score (a nationally syndicated radio program). www.allclassical.org
+Ms. Nance is currently the Interim CEO and the afternoon on-air host for All Classical Portland, she is also the Managing Producer of The Score (a nationally syndicated radio program). www.allclassical.org

 Suzanne is a frequent guest lecturer and writer about music and an active arts ambassador.
 She speaks nationally about the power of music, the benefits of arts education, promoting emotional literacy and the importance of supporting cultural economy.